ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    addition of the new leaf.
 The signature is computed with the log tree root value computed in the previous step.

+For an auditor that is being sunset, once the auditor has provided the Transparency Log with its final `AuditorTreeHead` structure, the auditor MUST continue to audit the Transparency Log until the following two conditions are
+met:

+1. The timestamp of the rightmost log entry minus the timestamp of the rightmost log entry in the auditor's final `AuditorTreeHead` structure is greater than `max_auditor_lag`.
+2. A distinguished log entry has been declared at, or to the right of, the first log entry to satisfy condition 1.

 # Security Considerations